VMware Cloud Architecture¶

 - Advanced components: OneFlow, OneGate, econe, ...

 There are several certified platforms to act as front-end for each version of OpenNebula.
-Refer to the platform notes and chose the one that better fits your needs.
+Refer to the platform notes and chose the one that best fits your needs.

 OpenNebula’s default database uses sqlite.
 If you are planning a production or medium to large scale deployment, you should consider using MySQL.

-If you are interested in setting up a high available cluster for OpenNebula, check the High Availability OpenNebula Section.
+If you are interested in setting up a highly available cluster for OpenNebula, check the High Availability OpenNebula Section.